codertheashish/Lyrics/README.md

-# Lyrics
-This Python script creates a typewriter-style animated lyrics display directly in the terminal.
-Each line of the song appears with timed typing effects, delays, and smooth transitions — giving the feel of a cinematic karaoke animation.

----

 # 🎶 Real-Time Lyrics Typer (Python CLI Animation)

 A fun and engaging **Python terminal-based lyric animation tool** that simulates *real-time typing* using delays — just like cinematic subtitles.